 - Chocolate chips: Pumpkin and chocolate is an under-rated combo, folks.

-Why yes, they are!
-One wee cookie has 3.6 grams of plant protein and 2.6 grams of filling fiber.
+One wee cookie has nearly 4 grams of plant protein and 3 grams of filling fiber to help stabilize blood sugar.
 The epic combo of whole grain oats plus oodles of healthy fats from the nut butter and flax mean these cookies will stick with ya.